a22moamy/mobileapp-programming-screens/README.md

         </activity>
 ```

-Aside from creating an activity element, two new files are created: a layout-file
+Aside from creating an activity element, two new files are created: a layout file
-(activity_second.xml) and a java-file (SecondActivity.java).
+(activity_second.xml) and a java file (SecondActivity.java).
 These files are connected via the
-"tools:context"-attribute in the xml-file and setContentView() in the java-file.
+"tools:context" attribute in the xml file and setContentView() in the java file.

-Views for both activities are created in their own separate layout-files.
+Views for both activities are created in their own separate layout files.
 The first activity
 (.MainActivity) gets two EditTextViews and one button.
 The idea is that the user is supposed to
 write a name and an email in the two EditTextViews, which is later sent to the second activity by
 clicking the button.
 The second activity only consists of TextViews to display the user data.